-To focus our efforts we have taken a missionfocused approach, creating six missions every few years, ensuring residents, businesses, community groups and public sector organisations have tangible ways to make this vision a reality.
+To focus our efforts we have taken a focused approach, creating six focus areas every few years, ensuring residents, businesses, community groups and public sector organisations have tangible ways to make this vision a reality.

 This will not only galvanise our collective efforts, but demonstrate change today on our journey to 2040.